 Here is my recipe for one 1 oz tin of lip balm:

 - 1 TBS Shea or Cocoa Butter

-- 2 tsp Organic Beeswax (or Carnuba Wax for a vegan option)
+- 2 tsp Beeswax (or find Carnuba Wax for a vegan option)

 - 1/8 tsp of Mica (pinkish or reddish) if you want to make it tinted

 - Optional: 10 drops of essential oil of choice.
-My go-to is a “creamsicle mix of orange, ylang ylang, and vanilla
+My go-to is a “creamsicle mix” of orange, ylang ylang, and vanilla (links below)